 Sometimes you help yourself to a third plate from the buffet.
 Or you polish off an entire bag of cookies in one sitting.
 You may wonder if you could have binge eating disorder (BED).

 Everyone overeats from time to time.
 But there’s a big difference between the occasional splurge and BED.

-BED Is Different From Other Eating Issues
+How Is BED Different From Other Eating Issues?

 Symptoms of BED may overlap with some other eating-related problems.
 But there are ways to tell them apart.

 You’re watching a movie when you suddenly realize you’ve polished off that entire bag of chips.
 The difference between this mindless eating and BED is that with mindless eating, you aren’t compelled to consume a large amount of food.
 You also don’t feel like you can’t stop eating.